At the risk of blowing our own trumpet, we’ve been hammering on about the necessity of preparing to handle call volume spikes for years now.

 - Try out some games like ‘Jackbox‘ or ‘Houseparty’ in place of your normal end-of-week celebrations

 Some of these might seem silly, but you may find that in strange times, people would prefer a more tangible benefit than money can provide; toilet paper, perhaps. 😉

 3. Find out what’s causing the spike and fix it

-This one might seem obvious but the reasons for call surges are not always as clear-cut as you might think.
-Of course, the pandemic has resulted in fairly novel conditions, but then there must also be novel ways of handling these issues.
+This one might seem obvious but the reasons for call volume spikes are not always as clear-cut as you might think.
+Of course, the pandemic created novel conditions, but these are subsiding and there are new protocols in place to deal with similar issues.